-To assess the pharmacokinetics of dapivirine vaginal ring used for 14 consecutive days in lactating women

-Summary: MTN-029/IPM 039 is a Phase I, open-label study that is designed to assess the presence of dapivirine in blood, breast milk, and cervicovaginal fluid when delivered via a vaginal ring used continuously for 14 days.
+To assess the pharmacokinetics of dapivirine vaginal ring used for 14 consecutive days in lactating women Summary: MTN-029/IPM 039 is a Phase I, open-label study that is designed to assess the presence of dapivirine in blood, breast milk, and cervicovaginal fluid when delivered via a vaginal ring used continuously for 14 days.
 The trial will also evaluate the safety and tolerability of the dapivirine vaginal ring when used for 14 consecutive days as well as adherence to the dapivirine vaginal ring in lactating women.
 The study enrolled 16 healthy, HIV-negative women, aged 18 years or older, at least 6 weeks postpartum, who were lactating but not breastfeeding, at two U.S. sites.
 Accrual for MTN-029/IPM 039 was completed on 15 February 2017 and follow-up was completed in early March 2017.
-Primary results were presented at the International AIDS Society, (IAS) HIV Pathogenesis, Treatment & Prevention meeting, July 23- 26, 2017, in Paris, France and at the Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) meeting, Aug 10- 12, 2017, Park City, Utah.
-The preparation of a primary manuscript is in progress.

-Results: All participants had detectable dapivirine in milk and plasma.
-Median (interquartile range) peak concentration for milk and plasma were 676 pg/mL (443, 924.5) and 327 pg/mL (274.5, 378), respectively.
-Estimated daily infant exposure was 68.0 ng/kg/day (53.0, 85.1).
-Estimated terminal concentration half-life after ring removal was 39.0 hours (27.1, 53.4) and 35.2 hours (29.8, 46.4) for milk and plasma, respectively.
-Six of 16 (38%) participants experienced eight total AEs, most of which were mild and unrelated to study product.

-Clinical Research Sites: USA Alabama CRS, University of Pittsburgh CRS
+Primary results were presented at the International AIDS Society (IAS) HIV Pathogenesis, Treatment & Prevention meeting, July 23- 26, 2017, in Paris, France and at the Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) meeting, Aug 10- 12, 2017, Park City, Utah.
+Results: Dapivirine concentrations were detectable in milk and plasma in all participants at all tested time points (except for one participant with undetectable plasma levels at the 3-hour post insertion time point).
+Median dapivirine peak concentration were 676 pg/mL in breast milk, 327 pg/mL in plasma (milk:plasma ratio ~2.0), and 36.25 ng/mg in CVF.
+The estimated mean daily infant intake was low, at 74.3 ng/kg/day or for an 8 kg infant (median weight for male infant at ~6 months old), at approximately 594.4 ng/day (<1 μg/day).
+Six of 16 (38%) participants experienced a total of ten AEs, most of which were mild and unrelated to study product.
+In summary, dapivirine vaginal ring use was associated with low concentrations of detectable dapivirine in milk and plasma and a favorable safety profile in lactating women.
+Clinical Research Sites: USA Alabama CRS, University of Pittsburgh CRS Citations: